Father Ted: Comedic style

 The series is set in a humorously surreal world in which Ted is the only fully rounded normal character among "caricatures", according to Graham Linehan: "exaggerated-over-friendly, over-quiet, over-stupid, over-dull [...] they really only got one thing, they've got one job."

 Embarrassment plays a role in many storylines, in a similar fashion to Fawlty Towers.
 Linehan says, "if Ted is in a situation that is slightly embarrassing we get him out of it [...] by having him lying or cheating, basically digging a massive hole for himself".
 Arthur Mathews has described Seinfeld as a major influence on the comedy of Father Ted, with himself and Linehan being "big fans" of the show.
 Father Ted also contains references to pop culture, and some film parodies, such as the episode "Speed 3".
+An avid fan of Monty Python growing up, Linehan cited the ineffectual protest of Monty Python's Life of Brian upon its release in 1979 as an influence for the Father Ted episode "The Passion of Saint Tibulus".

 Regarding the series's religious content, Linehan says "Ted doesn't have an anti-religious view of life, but a non-religious view.
 It's a job to him.
 He doesn't care about religion."
 While writing, he says the show's creators imagined Ted and Dougal as "just two people who happen to be [priests]".